Fair Employment & Housing Act Violations

 All too often, landlords and property management companies get away with discriminating against and abusing tenants.
 This is especially the case in rent-controlled buildings.
 San Francisco is the most expensive city in the country for renters, and landlords try to force out lower-paying tenants in these rent-controlled buildings to bring the apartment up to market rates.
 This is illegal and reprehensible.
 Tenant Law Group is dedicated to fighting for social justice by providing clients with professional, aggressive legal representation.

-For a free case evaluation with a San Francisco FEHA lawyer, call Tenant Law Group at (415) 915-7445.
+For a free case evaluation with our San Francisco FEHA team, call Tenant Law Group at (415) 915-7445.
 We serve individuals across the Bay Area.